Clarence Day

 Clarence Shepard Day Jr. (November 18, 1874 – December 28, 1935) was an American author and cartoonist, best known for his 1935 work Life with Father.

 Early life and family background

-Day was born in New York City to Clarence Shepard Day Sr. (1844-1927), a stockbroker, and Lavinia (née Stockwell) Day (1852-1929).
-His grandfather Benjamin Day was the founder in 1833 of the New York Sun.
+Day was born in New York City to Lavinia (née Stockwell) Day and stockbroker Clarence Shepard Day Sr. His father owned a Wall Street brokerage firm and was a banker, a railroad director, and Governor of the New York Stock Exchange.

+Clarence Sr.'s firm was established in 1854 and had offices at 21 and 40 Wall Street, next to Federal Hall, and was a member of the Metropolitan Club, Union League Club, American Yacht Club (New York), and New England Society of New York.

+His grandfather Benjamin Day and great-uncle Moses Yale Beach were the founders in 1833 of the New York Sun.
 His uncle Benjamin Henry Day Jr. was the inventor of the Ben Day printing process.